Saturday, February 24, 2018

 I may intend to turn all of these blogs into a book, insha Allah.

 It is important to be a Jumaat (congregation or assembly of believers).
 But, the value and uniqueness of the individual within the assembly should not be lost.
 Each one must be responsible for their own accounts with Allah (swt).
 We should not have ones casting their sins, sicknesses and illnesses onto the backs of others.
 There are many that live that way in a number of faith groups.
-Sometimes individuals have to seek Kahfi (actual or symbolic) and sometimes it is necessary to consider that before judging them.
+Sometimes individuals have to seek Kahfi (actual or symbolic: cave or mancave) and sometimes it is necessary to consider that before judging them.

 There is a collective responsibility, but, there is within that collective responsibility individual responsibility to keep the Laws of Allah (swt).
 Because if everyone did their share of praying, fasting, cleaning, maintaining, etc., then the collective benefits, though it would still come back to each person benefiting in proportion to their contribution to the collective.
 Some people do a lot, and some people do a little, God will manifold His recompense in proportion to the much or the little a person does.